 Ideally, we look for candidates that have experience (or strong interest in) traveling/ studying abroad, learning about other cultures, working with children, teaching, mentoring, and engaging in educational & cultural exchange.

 The program typically starts with an in-person orientation in Shanghai at the end of August.
 The Chinese academic year runs from early September to late June with a break for Lunar New Year in February.

 What will my expenses be?

-- Participants will be responsible for the upfront costs of their plane ticket to China, passport fees (if applicable), and visa fees (including a background check, physical exam with a physician, and visa application).
+Participants will be responsible for the upfront costs of their plane ticket to China, passport fees (if applicable), and visa fees (including a background check, physical exam with a physician, and visa application).
 The flight allowance of 7500 RMB (around $1100 USD) will be given to each participant upon completion of the program.
-Once in China, participants will have a monthly salary of 5000 RMB (around $730 USD).
+Once in China, participants will have a monthly salary of 6000 RMB (around $900 USD, before tax).
 Schools will provide housing and potentially meals during the school week if you live on campus.
 Otherwise, food will be your primary living expense once in China.

 Do I need to pay for TEFL training and certification?

-- Nope!
-AYC provides comprehensive training that culminates in a 120-hour, internationally recognized TEFL certificate.
+Nope!
+AYC provides comprehensive training that culminates into a 120-hour, internationally recognized TEFL certificate.
 The TEFL training consists of two parts: online and on-site.
 The online portion will be completed on your own time before you leave for China.
-On-site training occurs in China as part of your orientation.
+Onsite training occurs in China as part of your orientation.

 What does the provided health insurance cover?
 Do I need to purchase my own coverage?